Shubham-bhawsar/Cli-App/Readme.md

 ## How to use

 - Run `go install` for bulding the project.
-- Run `Cli-App download --url="Any URL"` for downloading the required file in default directory.
+- Run `CliApp download --url="Any URL"` for downloading the required file in default directory.
-- Run `Cli-App download --url="Any URL" --path="/$HOME/Downloads/xyz.jpg"` for downloading the required file in desired directory which is provide in `path` flag.
+- Run `CliApp download --url="Any URL" --path="/$HOME/Downloads/xyz.jpg"` for downloading the required file in desired directory which is provide in `path` flag.

 ## Testing guide
 ### Build